RyanAugustyn/TLaP-by-Spraul/Chapter2/notes.md

 Tip: generally better to take more steps than try to do too much at once.
 Larger number of steps isn't necessarily slower.

 Tracking State

+How to solve the 'decode a message' problem on p41?
+Break into: - read chars one at a time (like previous problem) - Convert chars representing number into int
+-Perform mathematic operation based on mode and track the mode

+Chopped conversion of different modes into separate pieces: punctuation may be different and can't hurt

+REMEMBER to always store old code for later use

+From Luhn problem know how to read 0-9 and convert to integer.
+What about multidigit?
+Start with two digit numbers; if reading 35, you first have 3 and 5, to get the correct number is (3 \* 10) + 5.

+However, this does not extend.
+First we reduce previous code to just two variables.
+Hope to see a pattern with three digits, but encounter problem of needed to multiply leftmost by 100, but won't know number of digits until we reach the comma.

+So create a simplified problem, so test a program with finding either 3 or 4 digits.
+Might try Luhn solution of tracking each possibility.
+Constraining ourselves to only use one int and one char variable, realize can multiply by 10 before adding last digit.

+Now notice a pattern, can keep checking if reached the end, and if not multiply by 10 and add next number